tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 #### Seurity Group (Virtual Firewall at Instance Level)

-By DEfault Denies all Inbound Trafic and Allows all Outbound Trafic
+By DEfault Denies all Inbound Traffic and Allows all Outbound Traffic

+Security Group => Stateful